Recovering from the labor and delivery process can be stressful on the body. Find the best Essential Oils to have on hand for postpartum recovery.

 Lavender and Helichrysum are great for supporting healthy skin post pregnancy – not only for nipple soreness but also for skin support on the lower abdomen, too.

 During pregnancy, a rise in hormones prevents you from losing your hair by binding to local estrogen receptors on the hair follicles.
 After pregnancy, your estrogen returns to normal levels, and causes you to return to the original shedding cycle.
 To help with this, add a few drops of Cedarwood to your shampoo.
 Cedarwood is great for supporting a healthy scalp and healthy hair.

-For additional support postpartum, use Geranium – not only for soothing cracked nipples but also for supporting healthy stomach skin and breast skin.
+For additional support postpartum, use Geranium.
+Geranium is great for soothing cracked nipples as well as supporting healthy stomach skin and breast skin.
 Combine 1 drop with 1 Tablespoon of carrier oil and apply directly.

 For Endocrine Support, you can try Bergamot, Progessence Plus, and even Clary Sage.
 Progessence Plus is a wonderful way of supporting women’s health (read more about it HERE).